nobbyknox/skye/README.md

 # README

-*Skye* is a secret little project at the moment.
-It will change in the future.
+*Skye* is a proof of concept project to implement a simple leader election algorithm.
+The algorithm chosen is the *bully* algorithm.